nytimes/kyt/docs/commands.md

-# kyt Command Line Interface
+# kyt command line interface

 kyt includes a CLI with all the commands needed for development.
 During `setup` the commands are written into your package.json file.